masq/Blog/getting-started-in-infosec.md

 challenges, but the important bit is to bang your head on the wall for a long period of time.
 That will make the problem memorable for you, and what the problem was that you needed to solve.
-Once the CTF is over, wait a bit/watch for Writeups that people put out on how to solve the problem.
+Once the CTF is over, wait a bit/watch for writeups that people put out on how to solve the problem.
 This will allow you to see where you got stuck and see what was needed to overcome that obstacle and you will absolutely remember to do that next time it comes up.

-# Resources
+## Resources

 TODO: links to resources